 Language, Cognition, and Society: Trends in Contemporary Western Philosophy

-The IEAS’s thematic research project, Language, Cognition, and Society: Trends in Contemporary Western Philosophy (LCS), formerly known as Neo-Pragmatism, is an integrative project covering five philosophical topics, including
+The IEAS’s thematic research project, Language, Cognition, and Society: Trends in Contemporary Western Philosophy (LCS), formerly known as Neo-Pragmatism, is an integrative project covering four philosophical topics, including

 (i) Civil philosophy,